Daily readings

 Wednesday, March 18, 2026

 Saint Cyril of Jerusalem, Bishop and Doctor.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Cyril of Jerusalem, Bishop and Doctor